-I thought I’d begin to compile a list of competitions and organisations which might be of interest to writers of secondary school age – 11 to 18 – and I’ll add to this list as time goes on.
+I thought I’d begin to compile a list of competitions and organisations which might be of interest to writers of school age – 5 to 18 – and I’ll add to this list as time goes on.
 Please get in touch with further suggestions.
 I’ll keep adding to this page as I find more resources so check back from time to time to see if there’s anything new.

 The wonderful Poetry Foundation has published what looks like a fantastic collection of resources for teachers working with young people of all ages.
 And here is a page at the Scottish Poetry Library which is full of lesson plans, poems, ideas and resources.
 Aimed at teachers, there’s nothing to stop young people availing themselves of this poetry treasure!

 Some poetry competitions that I know of are Foyle Young Poets of the Year (deadline 31/7/17) and the Tower Poetry Competition (next competition in 2018).
 I’ve just discovered the Betjeman Poetry Prize which has a great website.
-I’ve been sent news of The National Schools Poetry Competition for writers aged 7 – 18.
-The judges are looking for poems about ‘Peace’ and the winning entry will be set to music and recorded by a professional singer.

 An excellent website to visit regularly is Young Poets Network.
 Although aimed at younger writers, I find these challenges really helpful and interesting for myself!
 It’s run by The Poetry Society who describe the site as an